cianedanan/city-explorer/README.md

 # Project Name

 **Author**: Cianenry Danan
-**Version**: 1.0.0
+**Version**: 1.0.1

 ## Overview

-Let's the user input a city name in the search bar and after hitting the explore now button displays the name and coordinates of the searched location and an image of the map location.
+Let's the user input a city name in the search bar and after hitting the explore now button displays the name coordinates and weather conditions of the searched location and an image of the map location.
 Error codes are displayed to the corresponding error.

 ## Getting Started